lavendarqueen/React-Portfolio/README.md

 ## Description

-This application is the author's Professional portfolio built using React and JavaScript...............
+This application is the author's professional portfolio built using React, Vite, Bootstrap, and JavaScript.
-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-- What problem does it solve?
-- What did you learn?
+I was invested in this project as a means to facilitate my job search.
+The portfolio gives the view the ability to view my qualifications and samples of my work.
+It was a challenge styling my portfolio using Bootstrap and React and I had to search for solutions to ultimately get the desired look and responsiveness.

 ## Table of Contents (Optional)